 Step 5 – Bake and decorate as desired.

-Measure the ingredients properly!
+Measure the ingredients correctly!
 A kitchen scale is always the best option, in my opinion, but if you don’t have a kitchen scale, be sure to use a measuring cup made for dry ingredients (NOT a liquid measuring cup) and a liquid measuring cup for liquid ingredients.
 Also, do NOT dip a measuring cup directly into the flour bin, or you can compact it and get up to 25% more flour; instead, use a spoon to scoop the flour into the measuring cup, and then use a knife (straight-edged) to level the flour across the measuring cup.

 For evenly sized cookies (better for baking), use a small spring-loaded ice cream scoop to spoon out the dough.